Flexible Working: A Comprehensive Guide for Employers

 Acknowledge receipt of the employee’s flexible working request.

-Must acknowledge the request in writing.
+Good practice to acknowledge the request in writing.

 2. Schedule Discussion

-Must handle the request in a “reasonable manner.”
+Must handle the request in a reasonable manner.

 3. Consider Impact

-Review business implications (productivity, costs, etc.).
+Review business implications (productivity, costs, service delivery etc.).

 4. Respond